Dolours Price: Personal life

 After her release in 1980, she married Irish actor Stephen Rea, with whom she had two sons, Danny and Oscar.
 They divorced in 2003.

 Later life

 In 2001, Price was arrested in Dublin and charged with possession of stolen prescription pads and forged prescriptions.
 She pleaded guilty and was fined £200 and ordered to attend Alcoholics Anonymous meetings.
+In her later life she struggled with depression, PTSD, and alcohol and drug addiction.